ZupIT/beagle-docs/content/en/Resources/Cache/How to configure cache.md

 {{% /tab %}}

 {{% tab name="Web" %}}
-On web, the cache is configured when it's defined the initials configurations of Beagle Web on the `strategy` parameter, which is one of `BeagleModule` parametes \(if you're using Angular\) or `createBeagleUIService`\ (if you're using React\).
+On web, the cache is configured when Beagle's Web initial configuration is defined on the `strategy` parameter, which is one of `BeagleModule` parameters \(if you're using Angular\) or `createBeagleUIService`\ (if you're using React\).

 By default, the cache comes enabled with **`beagle-with-fallback-to-cache`** strategy, however the `beagle-cache-only` strategy can also be used to implement [**Beagle's cache protocol**](/resources/customization/beagle-for-web/cache-strategy/).